| Home |

 2. Sprinkle some sugar into the eggs and place sliced bananas into pan as demonstrated below:

-3. Lift the sides of the omelette up to allow the still-liquid eggs to flow underneath and cook.
-After a few minutes, flip the omelette over with a large spatula.
+3. Lift the sides of the omelet up to allow the still-liquid eggs to flow underneath and cook.
+After a few minutes, flip the omelet over with a large spatula.

-4. Spread a generous coating of peanut butter onto one half of the omelette as shown below.
-Fold the omelette over and allow to cook for another minute.
+4. Spread a generous coating of peanut butter onto one half of the omelet as shown below.
+Fold the omelet over and allow to cook for another minute.
 Flip it onto the other side for one last minute and serve!

 Additional Info:

-Yes it’s a very different flavor combo than you’re probably used to.
-But it’s also surprisingly tasty!
-I normally enjoy my eggs with ketchup but I don’t think it works in this situation.
-But a nice strawberry or apricot jelly might work well as a dipping sauce, though I cleaned my plate before I thought of that.
+This is probably a very different flavor combo than you’re used to.
+But it’s also surprisingly good!
+I always use ketchup with my eggs but I don’t think it makes sense in this situation.
+But a nice strawberry or apricot jelly might work well as a dipping sauce.

 Filed in Breakfast, Gluten Free, Low Carb, Peanut Butter, Vegetarian